JasxnNg/Systems-Game/PROPOSAL.md

 # Intended usage:

 A server hosts the main game with clients connecting to the server.
-The clients then type in either rock, paper or scissors and depending on the results, they move on, play again in a tie or the program exits.
+The server picks a random file and chooses one and records the size.
+The clients then guess the size of the file is and depending whoever has the cloest guess, they move on, play again in a tie or the program exits.
 Then the winners of the game are rematched with each other until a winner of the whole tournament is decided.
+The server then records the match results of each game.

 # Technical Details:

 Topics we will use:
 Working with files - We will have the server write to a file to record the match history of the tournmanet

-Sockets - The clients will connect to the main server hosting the tournament using sockets

 Processes - The server will fork a bunch of subservers to actually manage the games

-Signals - We will use signals to indicate to the main server when all matches are finished and to begin repairing winners
+Finding infomation about files - The server needs to determine the size of the files being guessed

 A description of your technical design.
 This should include:

-How you will be using the topics covered in class in the project.

 How you are breaking down the project and who is responsible for which parts.